Hunting Hidden Axion Signals in Pulsar Dispersion Measurements with Machine Learning: Introduction

-In \autoref{Time Delay}, we derive the theoretical framework for calculating the dispersion-induced time delays caused by axion dark matter.
-In \autoref{Machine Learning} details the simulation methodologies and the machine learning frameworks employed to model and analyze the pulsar signal data within the axion context.
-In \autoref{Parameter Constraints}, we present the axion parameter space that can be probed.
-Finally, \autoref{Conclusion} summarizes our results and discusses their implications for future astrophysical research and astronomical observations.
+In \autoref{Time Delay}, we derive the theoretical framework for calculating the dispersion-induced time delays caused by axion dark matter. \autoref{Machine Learning} details the simulation methodologies and the machine learning frameworks employed to model and analyze the pulsar signal data within the axion context.
+In \autoref{Parameter Constraints}, we present the axion parameter space that can be probed. \autoref{Discussion} discusses the limitations of our model, evaluates its robustness, and addresses validation against false positives.
+Finally, \autoref{Conclusion} summarizes our results and explores their implications for future astrophysical research and astronomical observations.